 How to wow

-DWF accepts applications from any university, but Hasluck tells us AAB at A level, plus a minimum 2:1 degree, form the threshold.
+DWF accepts applications from any university, and has an academic threshold of AAB at A level, plus a minimum 2:1 degree.

-According to Hasluck, “it's important candidates display a sense of why DWF is the firm they want to work for, and why we're different from our competitors.
-This means showing an understanding of the legal market and where DWF sits within it, and demonstrating sufficient knowledge of our practice and sector groups.”
+Throughout the application process it is important that candidates display a sense of why DWF is the firm they want to work for, and why they think the firm is different from its competitors.
+This means showing an understanding of the legal market and where DWF sits within it and demonstrating sufficient knowledge of the firm's sector groups and clients.

 DWF's stratospheric growth

 If DWF was a human, you can bet the first word it would utter would be 'growth.'
-The firm has ballooned remarkably over the past decade or so and now boasts roughly £200 million in revenue, more than 2,300 employees, and 17 offices spread across England, Scotland, Ireland, Europe and the UAE.
+The firm has ballooned remarkably over the past decade or so and now boasts roughly £190m in revenue, 2,100 employees in 21 locations England, Scotland, Ireland and around the world.
 Read on for a closer look at this era of incredible expansion, as well as some insight from three of DWF's partners: Carl Graham, James Szerdy and Hilary Ross.

 Once upon a time...

-Turnover increased to £55.2 million in 2007/08, and the firm made 17 lateral partner hires over that period.
-In 2008 the firm opened an office in London with two partner hires and swiftly added 13 insurance lawyers from Weightmans to its operations there.
+Turnover increased to £55.2m in 2007/08, and the firm made 17 lateral partner hires over that period.
+In 2008, the firm opened an office in London with two partner hires and swiftly added 13 insurance lawyers from Weightmans to its operations there.

 A lesson from the recession

 In 2011 the firm set up shop in Birmingham with the hire of Shoosmiths' head of asset finance.
-Over the year the firm made a record number of lateral hires – 20 – and increased revenue by 15% to £83 million in 2010/11.
+Over the year, the firm made a record number of lateral hires – 20 – and increased revenue by 15% to £83m in 2010/11.
 The firm also announced that it had downsized its debt from 13% of revenue to 10%.

-2012 proved even more eventful for DWF as it underwent three mergers.
-In January 2012 the firm merged with £5 million, 16-partner Newcastle firm Crutes, bulking up its presence in the North East.
-This tie-up topped up a year of massive growth that saw revenue rise by a staggering 23% to £102 million.
-Then in May the firm merged with Birmingham's Buller Jeffries, adding 20 fee earners to its Brum digs, then in July combined again, this time with Scottish firm Biggart Baillie – a move that added offices in Edinburgh and Glasgow, and pushed DWF's total worth up to around £120 million.
+For DWF, 2012 was even more eventful as the firm underwent three mergers.
+In January 2012, the firm merged with £5m, 16-partner Newcastle firm Crutes, bulking up its presence in the North East.
+This tie-up topped up a year of massive growth that saw revenue rise by a staggering 23% to £102m.
+Then in May the firm merged with Birmingham's Buller Jeffries, adding 20 fee earners to its Brum digs, then in July combined again, this time with Scottish firm Biggart Baillie – a move that added offices in Edinburgh and Glasgow, and pushed DWF's total worth up to around £120m.
 (DWF also considered merging with Cobbetts in this period, but the talks were abandoned later in the year.)
 Andrew Leaitherland, re-elected for a third term as managing partner, was finally able to celebrate the firm achieving its top 30 goal.

 Big changes came once again in 2013, when the firm acquired the whole of professional indemnity practice Fishburns – its fifth merger in a 12-month period.
 Shortly thereafter, DWF revived its talks with struggling Cobbetts and – surprise! – acquired the firm out of administration in a pre-pack deal, welcoming upwards of 500 new folks to its ranks.